DanSnow/vue-recaptcha/Readme.md

 - badge (optional) (Invisible ReCAPTCHA only)
   Position of the reCAPTCHA badge

-For more information, please reference to [ReCAPTCHA document](recaptcha-params) and [Invisible ReCAPTCHA document](invisible-recaptcha-params).
+For more information, please reference to [ReCAPTCHA document][recaptcha-params] and [Invisible ReCAPTCHA document][invisible-recaptcha-params].

 ### Methods ###